dariosalvi78/cordova-plugin-nonin-bluetooth/README.md

 ### isPaired

 Tells if a given address is in the list of paired devices.
-The BlueTooth adapter must be on to work.
+The BlueTooth interface must be on to work.

 ```js
 nonin.isPaired(address, successCallback, failureCallback);